-Boys Girls Uniform Uniform

-- School shirts and pants or shorts must be purchased from the authorised supplier. - The school pants may be altered if necessary (typically the length or waist size). - Long pants that are modified e.g. "skinny pants or tapered pants" cannot be used as part of the student uniform/attire.
+Boys Girls Uniform School shirts and pants or shorts must be purchased from the authorised supplier.
+The school pants may be altered if necessary (typically the length or waist size).
+Long pants that are modified e.g. "skinny pants or tapered pants" cannot be used as part of the student uniform/attire.
 The school reserves the right to request for the student to change into an appropriate pair of pants if it is deemed to have been altered excessively.

-• School shirts and skirts must be purchased from the authorised supplier.

-- The school skirt may be altered if necessary (typically the length or waist size). - Skirts should be at knee-length, i.e. touching the knee caps.
+Uniform School shirts and skirts must be purchased from the authorised supplier.
+The school skirt may be altered if necessary (typically the length or waist size).
+Skirts should be at knee-length, i.e. touching the knee caps.
 Folding at the waist is strictly not allowed.
 The school reserves the right to request for the student to change into an appropriate pair of pants if it is deemed to have been altered excessively.

-Personal Grooming

-- Male students must be neat in appearance, cleanshaven and no facial hair is allowed. - Hair must be short and neat at all times. - Hair must not touch the collar and must be smooth-sloped at the sides and rear.
+Personal Grooming Male students must be neat in appearance, clean- shaven and no facial hair is allowed.
+Hair must be short and neat at all times.
+Hair must not touch the collar and must be smooth-sloped at the sides and rear.
 No sideburns and ducktails are allowed.
-The fringe must be above the eyebrows and should not be spiky. - Hairstyles such as side-shaven, undercut, long fringes etc are not allowed.
-It is advisable for a student to check with the Form Teacher/ Year Head/ Student Management Committee the intended hairstyle before getting a new hairstyle. - Fancy hair styling, tinting, dyeing, highlighting and bleaching of hair are strictly not allowed for all students#

-Personal Grooming

-- Female students must be neat in appearance. - Short hair should be neat and kept above the shoulder. - Long hair must be neatly tied up with simple black or dark blue ribbons, hair bands and/or hair clips. - Fringes must be neat and above the eyebrows or pinned with black clips or black hair band at all times behind the ears. - Hairstyles such as side-shaven, undercut etc are not allowed. - Fancy hair styling, tinting, dyeing, highlighting and bleaching of hair are strictly not allowed for all students#
+The fringe must be above the eyebrows and should not be spiky.
+Hairstyles such as side-shaven, undercut, long fringes etc are not allowed.
+It is advisable for a student to check with the Form Teacher/ Year Head/ Student Management Committee the intended hairstyle before getting a new hairstyle.
+Fancy hair styling, tinting, dyeing, highlighting and bleaching of hair are strictly not allowed for all students[#] Personal Grooming Female students must be neat in appearance.
+Short hair should be neat and kept above the shoulder.
+Long hair must be neatly tied up with simple black or dark blue ribbons, hair bands and/or hair clips.
+Fringes must be neat and above the eyebrows or pinned with black clips or black hair band at all times behind the ears.
+Hairstyles such as side-shaven, undercut etc are not allowed.
+Fancy hair styling, tinting, dyeing, highlighting and bleaching of hair are strictly not allowed for all students[#]

-Boys Girls

-General

-- Tattoos are strictly not allowed on any part of the body.
-Students found with tattoos will be suspended until efforts are made to remove them. - No jewellery and accessories (rings, bracelets, necklaces) or make-up is to be worn. - Body piercings are strictly prohibited and must be removed. - Ear studs/rings are not allowed. - Nails must be kept short and clean.
+Boys Girls General Tattoos are strictly not allowed on any part of the body.
+Students found with tattoos will be suspended until efforts are made to remove them.
+No jewellery and accessories (rings, bracelets, necklaces) or make-up is to be worn.
+Body piercings are strictly prohibited and must be removed.
+Ear studs/rings are not allowed.
+Nails must be kept short and clean.
 Nail polish, varnish or hardener is not allowed.
 Students whose nail grooming is not appropriate will be asked to correct them immediately.
 The school reserves the right to confiscate any items that are prohibited.

-General

-- Tattoos are strictly not allowed on any part of the body.
-Students found with tattoos will be suspended until efforts are made to remove them. - No jewellery and accessories (rings, bracelets, necklaces) or make-up is to be worn. - Body piercings are strictly prohibited and must be removed. - Only one identical pair of ear-studs are allowed to be worn.
-Earrings, 'ear sticks', multiple earrings/studs are not allowed for safety reasons. - Nails must be kept short and clean.
+General Tattoos are strictly not allowed on any part of the body.
+Students found with tattoos will be suspended until efforts are made to remove them.
+No jewellery and accessories (rings, bracelets, necklaces) or make-up is to be worn.
+Body piercings are strictly prohibited and must be removed.
+Only one identical pair or ear-studs are allowed to be worn.
+Ear rings, 'ear sticks', multiple earrings/studs are not allowed for safety reasons.
+Nails must be kept short and clean.
 Nail polish, varnish or hardener is not allowed.
 Students whose nail grooming is not appropriate will be asked to correct them immediately.
 The school reserves the right to confiscate any items that are prohibited.